Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 ## Instructions

-1. Create a class called Visitor.
+1. Create a class called `Visitor`.
 Instances of this class should have the following properties:

 - full name
 - age